williamdemeo/Math700Homework/README.md

 1. First, you should tell me your GitHub username so I can add you as a collaborator on the Math700Homework project.

-    (Actually, this isn't absolutely necessary, and you could still contribute using [forks][] and [pull requests][] if you weren't a collaborator, but since the class is small, I think it will be easier if all students taking the class for credit are collaborators.)

 2. Next, you should [install Git][] on your computer.

 3. If you are using a Mac or Linux, you should [upload a public ssh key][]